 When another driver has caused an accident while borrowing your car, the injured driver will have the right to file a claim against your auto insurance policy.
 You will not face liability for a personal injury suit if the injured driver cannot fully recover their losses through insurance.
 The at-fault driver would assume liability for these damages.
 However, you could still face severe consequences under the terms of your insurance policy.

 First, it’s important to check whether you are permitted to let others drive your car under the terms of your policy.
 You could lose your coverage or have your premium rate increased significantly if someone borrowed your car and caused an accident.
 Additionally, while your insurance policy will pay for the injured driver’s damages, you may not have the coverage to pay for your own vehicle repairs.
-In this situation, you may have grounds for a civil suit against the driver who you allowed to borrow your vehicle, but it can be very difficult to succeed with this type of case after you had permitted them to use your vehicle, effectively assuming the risk they might cause an accident.

 Ultimately, resolving any car accident can be difficult, especially when the vehicle’s owner and the policyholder of an auto insurance policy in question was not driving when the accident happened.
-Working with an experienced Texas attorney is the best strategy for reaching the best results possible in this challenging situation.

 This is the most common question following any car accident in which the owner of the vehicle was not driving when the accident occurred.
 In almost all cases, the vehicle owner’s insurance policy follows the vehicle, not the driver, so when a driver lets someone else borrow their vehicle, they are letting them borrow their insurance policy, too.
 It is possible, however, for a vehicle owner to face partial fault for an accident when they weren’t driving but failed to correct a maintenance issue with their vehicle or warn the borrowing driver of a safety issue with the car.